Energy

 Energy Points Claimed: 2.97

-• The Energy Office is examining ways to reduce building energy consumption and campus planners are examining how to install more renewable energy generation on a dense urban campus with many historic buildings.
-The campus is looking in the short-term to add solar PV on campus but available space for such systems will only offset less than 1% of the power needs of the research intensive campus.
+• The Energy Office is examining ways to reduce building energy consumption.
+The Office of Sustainability is examining how to maximize on-site renewable energy generation and storage on a dense urban campus with many historic buildings.
+In the short-term, the campus is seeking to add solar PV; but available space for such systems will only offset less than 5 to 10% of the power needs of the research intensive campus.

 Research